justinjstark/SmtpRouter/README.md

 This will start an SMTP server on localhost listening on port 25.
 By default the router manipulates the messages and logs the final message to the console.
 You can see the predefined step in the [ExampleMiddlewarePipeline](https://github.com/justinjstark/SmtpRouter/blob/master/src/SmtpRouter/MiddlewarePipelines/ExampleMiddlewarePipeline.cs#L12).

 # Demo
-There is a demo project you can use to test the router.
+There is a demo project you can use to send emails to test the router.
 It is configured to send messages to localhost:25.

 In another terminal window while the SmtpRouter is running, from the src directory:
 ```